 “The testimony of the Lord is sure, making wise the simple.”
 Psalm 19:7

 “Your word is a lamp to my feet and a light to my path.”
 Psalm 119:105

 “We are not writing any other things to you than what you read or understand.”
 2 Corinthians 1:13

 “From childhood you have known the Holy Scriptures, which are able to make you wise for salvation.”
 2 Timothy 3:15

 The subject at hand goes far beyond the scope of this article.
 Many good Christian brethren do not accept the doctrine of perspicuity in practice.
 They fill pulpits every Sunday and claim to embrace this principle of biblical clarity, yet they differ from other believers on foundational tenets such as the straightforward reading of Genesis 1–11.
 Admittedly some things in Scripture are “hard to be understood,” but sometimes the things more easily understood can fall victim to our own prejudices.

 There is one thing upon which most will agree.
-How often have we heard the testimony of a man who is at his wit’s end in a motel room; picking up a Bible from the bedside table and reading, he sees the glory of God in the face of Jesus Christ?
+How often have we heard the testimony of a man who is at his wit’s end in a motel room, reads a Bible from the bedside table, and sees the glory of God in the face of Jesus Christ?
 The clarity of God’s written word burns into his soul, and in repentance and faith he embraces the central message that Christ came into the world to save sinners.